SIGN IN / UP

 docker run -d --restart always --name phpmyadmin -e PMA_ARBITRARY=1 -p 8090:80 phpmyadmin

-In the Server field, enter the IP of the database server, in the Username field - the user (in this case, it is root), in the Password field - the password of the database server root user.
+In the Server field, enter the IP of the database server, in the Username field - the user (in this case, it is root), in the Password field - the password of the root user of the database server.

-If you have not yet installed a database server in Docker, then in the article How to install MariaDB in Docker we will look at how to do this, and we will see how to deploy this server, databases with phpMyAdmin.
+If you have not yet installed the database server in Docker, then in the article How to install MariaDB in Docker we will look at how to do this, and see how to deploy this database server along with phpMyAdmin.